-For those of you who have not seen the film, go see it.
-Hype is a fantastic documentary on the northwest music scene and it should be required viewing for any fan of the northwest music scene.
+Hype! is a fantastic documentary on the northwest music scene and it should be required viewing for any fan of the northwest music scene.
 It remains the only film that covers the northwest music scene as a whole.
-The soundtrack, released on Sub Pop, features many of the bands from the film, though as the liner notes say, it is meant to be more of a companion piece as it includes songs that are not featured in the film.
+The soundtrack, released on Sub Pop, features many of the bands from the film, though as the liner notes say, it is meant to be more of a companion piece as it includes bands and songs that are not featured in the film.

 However, you won’t find many compilations that cover such a range of music - from earlier bands like the U-Men, Wipers and Green River to bigger bands like Nirvana and Pearl Jam.
 The album might be a little too Sub Pop-centric, but it remains a great compilation that features a ton of new bands to explore.
-There’s not a band on here that isn’t worth a closer look.
+Every band on here that is worth a closer look.

-Yoyo A Go-Go was another independent music festival, in the same vein as 1991’s International Pop Underground, that took place in Olympia in July 1994.
-Founded by Pat Maley, who started the Yo-Yo recording studio in Olympia, Yoyo A Go-Go looked to showcase independent music of the region after the whole Seattle grunge explosion.
+Yoyo A Go-Go was an independent music festival, in the same vein as 1991’s International Pop Underground Convention, that took place in Olympia in July 1994.
+Founded by Pat Maley, who also started the Yo-Yo recording studio in Olympia, Yoyo A Go-Go looked to showcase independent music of the region in the aftermath of the whole Seattle grunge explosion.
 Other than Beck, there are no big names on this compilation; instead the double-disc set features bands like Girl Trouble, the Halo Benders, Team Dresch, Unwound, Some Velvet Sidewalk and Excuse 17.

 Bite Back: Live at the Crocodile Cafe (Popllama, 1996)